All Episodes

 And yet it is happening.

-And I seriously, what is there about me to fear?
+And I, seriously, what is there about me to fear?

-Oh, is that is that well that's touching.
+Oh, is that, is that, well, that's touching.

 That is so compassionate.

-What a what a great guy.
+What a great guy.

 The president called her to make sure she's okay.

-Why is she thirty years old?
+Was she 30 years old?

 Thirty years old, a student at Georgetown Law who admits to have so much sex that she can't afford it anymore.

-I'm not uh can anybody understand that a whole lot of us are insulted by this?
+Can anybody understand that a whole lot of us are insulted by this?

-Here we are, we're minding our business one day.
+We're minding our business one day.

 We're bothering nobody.